Obama's re-election victory speech in Chicago

 CHICAGO U.S. President Barack Obama won re-election on Tuesday, defeating Republican challenger Mitt Romney.

-Following are Obama's remarks early on Wednesday to thousands of supporters at a convention centre in Chicago, the president's hometown.
+Following are Obama's remarks early on Wednesday to thousands of supporters at a convention center in Chicago, the president's hometown.

 Thank you.
 Thank you.
 Thank you so much.
 Tonight, more than 200 years after a former colony won the right to determine its own destiny, the task of perfecting our union moves forward.
 It moves forward because of you.
 It moves forward because you reaffirmed the spirit that has triumphed over war and depression, the spirit that has lifted this country from the depths of despair to the great heights of hope, the belief that while each of us will pursue our own individual dreams, we are an American family and we rise or fall together as one nation and as one people.